 Street photography is an art that requires a good eye, a little discretion, and a camera that you can take anywhere.
 There's a saying in photography that the best camera is the one you have on you, but while your smartphone can capture interesting moments in a pinch, a dedicated camera can take your street photos to the next level.
-A good street photography camera needs to be lightweight and portable, have easy-to-adjust settings, and have a relatively fast lens and effective autofocus to capture fleeting moments.
-For those reasons, premium point-and-shoots are favored, but depending on your needs and preferences, a larger interchangeable mirrorless camera can also fit the bill.
+A good street photography camera has to be lightweight and portable, with easy-to-adjust settings, a relatively fast lens, and effective autofocus to capture fleeting moments.

-Our recommendations above are what we think are currently the best cameras for street photography for most people to buy, according to their needs.
+Our recommendations above are what we think are currently the top street photography cameras for most people to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you'd like to choose for yourself, here's the list of all our point-and-shoot and interchangeable lens camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.